mtigas/django-medusa/README.markdown

 that the view returns: if "/foo/json/" returns a JSON file (application/json), the file will be uploaded to "/foo/json/index.html" but will be served as application/json in the browser -- and will be accessible from "/foo/json/".

+### App Engine-based site renderer

+Example settings:

+    INSTALLED_APPS = (
+        # ...
+        # ...
+        'django_medusa',
+    )
+    # ...
+    MEDUSA_RENDERER_CLASS = "django_medusa.renderers.GAEStaticSiteRenderer"
+    MEDUSA_MULTITHREAD = True
+    MEDUSA_DEPLOY_DIR = os.path.abspath(os.path.join(
+        REPO_DIR,
+        'var',
+        "html"
+    ))
+    GAE_APP_ID = ""

+This generates a `app.yaml` file and a `deploy` directory in your `MEDUSA_DEPLOY_DIR`.
+The `app.yaml` file contains the URL mappings to upload the entire site as a static files.

+App Engine generally follows filename extensions as the mimetype.
+If you have paths that don't have an extension and are *not* HTML files (i.e.
+"/foo/json/", "/feeds/blog/", etc.), the mimetype from the "Content-Type" HTTP header will be manually defined for this URL in the `app.yaml` path.

 ## Usage